edud69/cloud-angular2-frontend/README.md

   }
 ```

-2. Add the dependency to *karma.conf.js*
+B. Add the dependency to *karma.conf.js*
 ```
     files: [
       ...